- WHY WOULD YOU EVEN STAY IN A HOSTEL?

 Location, location, location.
 If you’re trying to save money you won’t mind taking three buses to the end of the world – which is where some hostels are located.
 But there’s a lot to be said for being near interesting sights, even if it is a bit pricier.
 Consider your safety: will you have to walk through deserted areas at night?
 And are you in the heart of the bar district, with music blaring all night?

 This can be a catch-all term for any hostel that doesn’t fit your standard basic-dormitory-with-no-amenities lodging, ranging from designer hostels with amazing artwork to cozy hostels that feel more like a homestay at a relative’s.
-If the word hostel carries bad connotations for you, start looking at boutique places (here are a few to get you started).
+If the word hostel carries bad connotations for you, start looking at boutique places.
 You could spend the night in an old castle or a beachy seaside spot on the coast.

 Some of these seek to combine the price-point and community of a hostel experience with the amenities you love from a hotel.
 If meeting people is high on your list but you’d rather not sleep on an ancient cot, a boutique hostel might just be right.